 Limitless benefits await you when you construct your personal calisthenics gym:

-- It’s cheaper.
 The long haul is something we rarely think about, but when it comes to home gym vs. professional gym, the long haul is important.
 Like we mentioned before, it costs roughly $300 for the average American to have a yearly gym membership.
 An at-home gym costs about the same.
-The difference is, you don’t have to pay for it year after year – you already have the equipment.
+The difference is, you don’t have to pay for it year after year - you already have the equipment.
+Equipment that you can always sell and receive a decent portion of the money back.
+Which makes purchasing your own fitness equipment a great financial decision.

-- It’s private.
-Save for your latchkey cat, your personal gym will be empty.
+Save for your latchkey cat, your personal workout zone will be empty.
 No more waiting for that piece of equipment.
 No more people “curling in the squat rack.”
 No more Top 100 Pop Music.
 Blast the tunes you want and have absolute freedom!

-- It’s built with your goals in mind.
 Do you do circuits?
-Never do ab wheel rollouts?
+Never do ab wheel roll-outs?
 Like to end things with an assault bike finisher?
-You can create your personal gym based on the lifts you enjoy doing.
+You can create your personal space based on the lifts you enjoy doing.
 The layout, the type of equipment, all of this matters when you’re working out.
 Make it simple and easy; build a home calisthenics gym and crush your goals with ease.

 These are just a few of the amazing attributes a home calisthenics gym can give you.